kacole2/chef-thin_nginx/README.md

 thin_nginx Cookbook
 ===================
 A super simple Thin and Nginx web and application service. <br>
 Why?
-I found opscode's nginx cookbook with passenger didn't work well.
-I found many people, as well as myself, getting 403 Forbidden errors with nginx using Rails 4.
-I've always had great success running [thin](http://code.macournoyer.com/thin/) with [nginx](http://nginx.org/).
+I found opscode's nginx cookbook with passenger had some quirks.
+Thin is lightweight and faster than Passenger for simple web apps.
+I've always had great success running [thin](http://code.macournoyer.com/thin/) with
+[nginx](http://nginx.org/), so I figure someone else would want this too.
 This solution is super simple and doesn't require a lot of confusing parameters.

 Requirements
 ------------